-The commitment of staff, students and parents is vital to develop a positive whole College ethos.
-Sidmouth College reserves the right to apply this policy to all students and any time a student is recognisable as a Sidmouth College student, regardless of whether this is before/during/after College hours and to all matters relating to social media and online activity.
+The commitment of staff, students and parents is vital to develop a positive whole College ethos Sidmouth College reserves the right to apply this policy to all students and any time a student is recognisable as a Sidmouth College student, regardless of whether this is before/during/after College hours and to all matters relating to social media and online activity.
 The application of this policy is not dependent on whether the student is wearing College uniform.

-2.0 Rewards
+2.0 Rewards and recognition

 Sidmouth College regularly celebrates the success of all students in a variety of ways as we recognise that focussing on success and positive outcomes is essential to developing a positive culture and ethos across the College.
-Sidmouth College wishes to recognise the vast majority of students make positive behaviour choices everyday, listed below are the ways we celebrate success with students, parents and staff during the academic year.
+Sidmouth College wishes to recognise the vast majority of students who make positive behaviour choices everyday, listed below are the ways we celebrate success with students, parents and staff during the academic year.
+Visible recognition in our positive interactions with students forms a major part of our practice.

-- 2.1 Praise points Praise points are used by all staff to reward positive behaviour are given in the following categories of the Sidmouth College Way:
+2.1 Praise/House points - Praise points are used by all staff to reward positive behaviour are given in the following categories of the Sidmouth College Way:

-- Being Ready to Learn

-- Enable others to learn

-- Treat the environment and others with respect

-- Work to the best of your ability

-- Fulfill your responsibilities